Trinidad & Tobago: an introduction

 1627–1650: Courlanders settle Tobago’s west coast near Plymouth, and Dutch the east

-1699: Trinidad Amerindians rebel against Capuchin missionaries (Arena Uprising)
+1699: Trinidad First Peoples rebel against Capuchin missionaries (Arena Uprising)

 1757: Trinidad’s Spanish governor moves capital to Port of Spain from St Joseph